tercsam/tercsam/README.md

-- 👋 Hi, I’m  Clément, Im a student developper at HOLBERTONSCHOOL France #C22
+- 👋 Hi, I’m  Clément, Im a student developper at HOLBERTONSCHOOL Lille #C23
 - 👀 I’m interested in learning always more
 - 🌱 I’m currently working on my portfolio project for the DemoDay
 - 💞️ I’m looking to collaborate on Holberton project